janesmith73/product-docs/CONTRIBUTING.md

 ### Resolving open conversations

 The reviewer may ask you to make additional changes before we can merge your PR.
-If the reviewer supplied suggestions that can be applied, you can easily choose **Apply suggestion** directly through the UI.
+If the reviewer supplied suggestions that can be applied, you can choose **Apply suggestion** directly through the UI.
 This will automatically commit the change and [resolve](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#resolving-conversations) the conversation.
-If there are several suggestions, they can be batched and applied all at once.
+If there are several suggestions, they can be [batched](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request#applying-suggested-changes) and applied all at once.

 If the reviewer has requested changes in the form of a comment, you will need to follow the instructions supplied when applying the changes.
 See [Submitting additional changes](#submitting-additional-changes) above for how to add changes to the current PR branch.